Casimir-Lifshitz force with graphene: theory versus experiment, role of spatial non-locality and of losses: Conclusion

 \section{Conclusion}

-We have compared the CLF gradient experimental results \cite{PRL_Mohideen} between a gold sphere and a graphene-coated plate with the Lifshitz theory using three different models for the electric conductivity of graphene.
-In particular, we have considered the general non-local Kubo model, the local limit of the Kubo model, and the non-regularized and lossless model used in \cite{PRL_Mohideen}, recently shown to be not correct \cite{PabloMauroComparisonKuboQFT2024} apart from the local limiting case, where it has been shown to exactly provide the local Kubo expression (once also losses are included).
-We show that the non-local Kubo and the local Kubo models provide practically identical predictions for the CLF gradient when calculated using the parameters of the experiment \cite{PRL_Mohideen}.
+We have compared the CLF gradient experimental results \cite{PRL_Mohideen, PRB_Mohideen} between a gold sphere and a graphene-coated plate with the Lifshitz theory using three different models for the electric response of graphene.
+In particular, we have considered the general non-local Kubo model for the electric response, the local limit of the Kubo model for the electric response, and the lossless model used in \cite{PRL_Mohideen,PRB_Mohideen} for the full em response.
+In \cite{PabloMauroComparisonKuboQFT2024} it has been shown that the Kubo and QFT models coincide in the local limiting case, where they exactly provide the local Kubo expression (once also losses are included) for the electric conductivity as the full em response of graphene.
+We show that the non-local Kubo and the local Kubo models provide practically identical predictions for the CLF gradient when calculated using the parameters of the experiment \cite{PRL_Mohideen, PRB_Mohideen}.
 Hence that experiment is sensible only to local effects of graphene.
-The non-regularized model also produces results practically identical to the two other cases, and this is since it is applied in the only region where it is correct, i.e. the local regime.
+The QFT model also produces results practically identical to the two other cases, and this is since it is applied in a region where the (essentially non-local) magnetic response does not contribute appreciatively to the total result, i.e. the local regime.
 There, the three models provide results for the CLF gradient with a relative difference smaller than $10^{-3}$.
-Thanks to the natural presence of losses in the Kubo model, we have also tested the effect of losses in graphene conductivity, and we have shown that the CLF gradient is practically insensitive to graphene losses for the parameters used in experiment \cite{PRL_Mohideen}.
-This also explains why, again, the non-regularized lossless model still provides results very similar to that of the Kubo model for the given experimental parameters.
+Thanks to the natural presence of losses in the Kubo model, we have also tested the effect of losses in graphene response, and we have shown that the CLF gradient is practically insensitive to graphene losses for the parameters used in experiment \cite{PRL_Mohideen,PRB_Mohideen}.
+This also explains why, again, the QFT lossless model still provides results very similar to that of the Kubo model for the given experimental parameters.
 Finally, we have investigated the effect of using a Plasma model for both gold and graphene, in comparison with the correct Drude/Kubo models including losses at zero frequency.
-We find that, for the experimental parameters \cite{PRL_Mohideen}, the Plasma models provide results practically identical to the Drude ones.
+We find that, for the experimental parameters \cite{PRL_Mohideen,PRB_Mohideen}, the Plasma models provide results practically identical to the Drude ones, and that the magnetic response derived from the QFT model, that has been sometimes interpreted as a Plasma term in the electric conductivity of graphene $\sigma^{^{\rm{NR}}}$ (\Eq{NRmodel}) when it is not properly regularized as a true electric conductivity $\sigma^{^{\rm{K}}}$ (\Eq{Luttinger_sub}) does not contribute the the experimentally measured CLF gradient.